mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ## Create Infrastructure resources

-As mentioned earlier, the platform external uses the Provider-Provisioned Infrastructure, which means there is no platform-specific automation on the installer to create infrastructure resources.
-Although, we strongly recommend providing documentation with a programmatic method to provision the infrastructure resources using official CLI or any Infrastructure as a Code tool, like Ansible or Terraform.

-The installer provides its implementation for each provider, using Terraform as a backend in the Installer-Provisioned Infrastructure (IPI) method.
-You can also check many UPI examples for integrated infrastructure provided in the installer repository:
+Several types of infrastructure need to be created including compute nodes, storage, and networks.
+This document describes how to integrate those resources into the OpenShift installation process, and assumes that the entire process of creating the infrastructure will be automated for end users.

+In OpenShift, the `openshift-install` binary is responsible to provision the infrastructure in integrated providers using IPI (Installer-Provisioned Infrastructure IPI) method, although the external platform does not have any automation implemented.
+The `openshift-install` uses Terraform as a backend on supported platforms to automatically create cloud resources and form them into a new cluster.
+In certain situations, the resource creation needs to be customized, in that case, the following examples show how to customize and automate the infrastructure creation provided in the installer repository:

 - [AWS CloudFormation Templates](https://github.com/openshift/installer/tree/master/upi/aws/cloudformation) for [AWS UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-user-infra.html)
 - [ARM Templates](https://github.com/openshift/installer/tree/master/upi/azure) for [Azure UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_azure/installing-azure-user-infra.html)
 - [Ansible Playbooks](https://github.com/openshift/installer/tree/master/upi/openstack) for [OpenStack UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_openstack/installing-openstack-user-kuryr.html)

-The steps below will point to the OpenShift documentation for each infrastructure component section.
+The steps below point to the OpenShift documentation for each infrastructure component section.

 ### Identity

-The agnostic installation used by platform external does not require any identity, although the provider's components may require identity to communicate with the cloud APIs.
+The agnostic installation used by the platform external does not require any identity, although the provider's components may require identity to communicate with the cloud APIs.
-The OpenShift prioritizes, and recommends, the least privileges and password-less authentication method, or short-lived tokens, when providing credentials to components.
+OpenShift prioritizes, and recommends, the least privileges and password-less authentication method, or short-lived tokens, when providing credentials to components.

 ### Network